ohjeongwook/CanBusHacker/README.md

 * Now connect you Arduino device to your laptop.
 * Connect your OBD-II cable to your car
 * Select Arduino -> Start Capture menu.
 You need to select serial port that is connected to your Aruino and need to specify output database file.
- * If you didn't start your engine, now is a good time to start it, you will see various packets coming up
+ * If you didn't start your engine, now is the good time to start it, you will see various packets coming up
 * The database file format is SQLite and you can open it up later using File -> Open Log menu.